 - Build relationships: The heart of success at work is the relationships we build.
 Sue encouraged us to be proactive and engage with people at all levels of our organizations.

 - Be self-aware: None of us are perfect.
 Seek out feedback and always strive for self-awareness and improvement.

 - Be courageous: Say what you think.
 Don’t hold back.
 Be a changemaker.

 The most recent Women in the Workplace study–conducted by McKinsey in partnership with LeanIn.org–found that “companies report that they are highly committed to gender diversity.
 But that commitment has not translated into meaningful progress.
 The proportion of women at every level in corporate America has hardly changed.
 Progress isn’t just slow.
 It’s stalled.”

 Research into gender diversity has shown that gender inequality is not just about a pay gap, but is also about an opportunity gap.
 As our own Visier Insights research into Gender Equity has shown, there is a clear Manager Divide (where women are increasingly underrepresented in manager roles, compared to men) that widens right at the time when women begin to have families.

-I encourage you to share the Women in the Workplace report with your corporate leaders and networks.
+We encourage you to share the Women in the Workplace report with your corporate leaders and networks.
 Make the report’s recommendation your organization’s Diversity and Inclusion mantra: